Wilcox, Wisconsin

 Wilcox is an unincorporated community located in the town of Grover, Marinette County, Wisconsin, United States.
 Wilcox is located on the Canadian National Railway 6 mi southwest of Peshtigo.

+Name

 Wilcox was named for a local settler.

+History

+A creamery operated at Wilcox, owned by the Feifarek family.
+The creamery was destroyed in a fire in 1909 while operated by F. B. Feifarek, but it was later reopened and run by Lawrence Feifarek.
+There was formerly a railroad freight station at Wilcox; it was removed in 1935.